ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 new QueryExecutionOptions { ForceSerialExecution = true }
 ```

-Also we are defining that the execution engine shall force the execution engine to execute serially since `DBContext` is not thread-safe.
+Also we are defining that the execution engine shall force the execution engine to execute serially since `DbContext` is not thread-safe.

-> The upcoming version 11 of Hot Chocolate uses `DBContext` pooling to use multiple `DBContext` instances in one request.
+> The upcoming version 11 of Hot Chocolate uses `DbContext` pooling to use multiple `DbContext` instances in one request.
 This allows version 11 to parallelize data fetching.

 In order to enable our ASP.NET Core server to process GraphQL requests we need to register the _Hot Chocolate_ GraphQL middleware.

-Replace the `Configure` method of your `Startup.cs` with the following code.
+We now need to replace the `Configure` method of our `Startup.cs` with the following code.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)